skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

-common encoding on the internet and also how it worked but after a couple of minutes I felt it would be good to also explain what ASCII is because it's interesting in its own right and understanding its story would help people appreciate the job that Unicode solves.
+common encoding on the internet and also how it worked but after a couple of minutes I felt it would be good to also explain what ASCII is because it's interesting in its own right and understanding its story would help people appreciate the problem that Unicode solves.

 I then thought that a primer on what came before ASCII would be interesting too because ASCII was created to solve some problems, a few hours of research